indrajit100/AirBPCodeChallange/README.md

 Kindly follow this instructions to handle the Deck of Cards

-1. Reset button is resettinging the cards from A-Clubs to K-Diamond.
+1. Reset button is resetting the cards from A-Clubs to K-Diamond.
 2. Shuffle button will shuffle randomly how many times it will hit 3 Deal one button will display one by one.
 If it is not shuffled it will display in Clubs, Spades, Hearts, Diamonds(A - K) ordered, otherwise shuffled format which is based on random algorithm.